 Creating Classic AMR – the process

 Our entire company is just 3 people: a developer (Yellowfive), a designer and theorycrafter (Swol), and me (Zoopercat), a researcher and data guru.
-We already work full-time on retail Warcraft, so supporting Classic was going to be a massive undertaking.
+We already work full-time on retail Warcraft, so supporting Classic was a massive undertaking.
+TBC wasn’t any less work, either.

-It seems easy to support Classic – just add in a few stats like Spirit and Hit, remove Azerite, change the talents, etc. It’s never that simple though, is it?
+It seems easy to support Classic/TBC – just add in a few stats like Spirit and Hit, remove Azerite, change the talents, add meta gems in for TBC, etc. It’s never that simple though, is it?
 Of course we already knew it wouldn’t be easy, but the devil is in the details.

 For example, when you load your character, we need to know your ‘spec’ in order to apply the right optimization.
 Retail WoW has specs built right into the game, Classic does not.
 Instead, we have to infer your build for Classic by identifying key talent choices.
 Incorporating those assumptions into the optimizer wasn’t enough – what if someone builds differently than the standard builds?
 To accommodate everyone, we had to add a way to customize your ‘spec’ in the Classic optimizer.